000nanashi/000nanashi/README.md

 † - i'm horribly shy and have severe social anxiety so I may not respond sometimes, please don't take it personally

-† - mostly active around 12 to 5 AM, if I'm online during the mornings or afternoon I'm probably asleep
+† - mostly active around midnight to 5 AM CST, if I'm online during the mornings or afternoon I'm probably asleep

 † - [kinlist ༼;´༎ຶ ༎ຶ༽](https://liberationmaiden.carrd.co/)